Sources of Sharia: Sunnah

 Much of the sunnah is recorded in the Hadith.
 Initially, Muhammad had instructed his followers not to write down his acts, so they may not confuse it with the Qur'an.
 However, he did ask his followers to disseminate his sayings orally.
 As long as he was alive, any doubtful record could be confirmed as true or false by simply asking him.
 His death, however, gave rise to confusion over Muhammad's conduct.
 Thus the Hadith were established.
 Due to problems of authenticity, the science of Hadith (Arabic: 'Ulum al-hadith) is established.
 It is a method of textual criticism developed by early Muslim scholars in determining the veracity of reports attributed to Muhammad.
 This is achieved by analyzing the text of the report, the scale of the report's transmission, the routes through which the report was transmitted, and the individual narrators involved in its transmission.
 On the basis of these criteria, various Hadith classifications developed.

 To establish the authenticity of a particular Hadith or report, it had to be checked by following the chain of transmission (isnad).
-Thus the reporters had to cite their reference, and their reference's reference all the way back to Muhammad.
+Thus the reporters had to cite their reference, and their references reference back to Muhammad.
 All the references in the chain had to have a reputation for honesty and possessing a good retentive memory.
 Thus biographical analysis ('ilm al-rijāl, lit. "science of people"), which contains details about the transmitter are scrutinized.
 This includes analyzing their date and place of birth; familial connections; teachers and students; religiosity; moral behaviour; literary output; their travels; as well as their date of death.
 Based upon these criteria, the reliability (thiqāt) of the transmitter is assessed.
 Also determined is whether the individual was actually able to transmit the report, which is deduced from their contemporaneity and geographical proximity with the other transmitters in the chain.
 Examples of biographical dictionaries include Ibn Hajar al-Asqalani's "Tahdhīb al-Tahdhīb" or al-Dhahabi's "Tadhkirat al-huffāz."